 Loveys – When & How Should You Introduce One?

 As for when to introduce a lovey, the short answer is that it depends on your baby.
 Some babies will naturally take to having a lovey at a fairly young age and will develop an attachment to an object fairly early on.
-If so – then your job is done!
+If so – be safe with when and how you offer the lovey and your job is done!

 For others, though, the process may look different.
 So when should you introduce a lovey?
 Well, don’t worry about offering a lovey during the newborn stage – your baby doesn’t yet have the ability to form an attachment to an object, so a lovey won’t matter at this point.